Communauté de communes du Bocage Bourbonnais

 The communauté de communes du Bocage Bourbonnais is a communauté de communes, located in the Allier department of the Auvergne-Rhône-Alpes region of France.
+Created in 2017, its seat is in Bourbon-l'Archambault.
+Its area is 735.7 km2, and its population was 13,705 in 2020.

 Communal territory

 Composition

 The communauté de communes is composed of the 25 following communes: